winitzki/scall/tutorial/programming_dhall.md

 ### Aggregations ("folds")

-The type `C` itself is a type of fold-like functions.
+The type `C` itself can be viewed as a type of fold-like functions.

 To see the similarity, compare the curried form of the Church-encoded `ListInt` type:

 ```dhall
 let ListInt = ∀(r : Type) → r → (Integer → r → r) → r
 ```
 with the type signature of the `foldRight` function for the type `List Integer`:

 ```dhall